ogundiyantobiloba/opennms-tutorials-1/session2/Exercise2-1.md

 Within OpenNMS nodes are given a sequential database id as they are provisioned, but externally, the node is identified by it’s Foreign Source and Foreign ID.

-It is also possible to use an api to provision OpenNMS through the requisition mechanism.
+It is also possible to use a ReST api to provision OpenNMS through the requisition mechanism.

-Requisitions can be POSTe into OpenNMS or OpenNMS can make a ReST GET request for a requisition.
+Requisitions can be POSTed into OpenNMS or OpenNMS can make a ReST GET request for a requisition.
-It is also possible to PUT a change to a requisition already stored within OpenNMS but a requisition is only loaded into the database when a synchronise event is called.
+It is also possible to PUT a change to a requisition already stored within OpenNMS but a requisition is only loaded into the database when a synchronise event is sent.
 A separate ReST API can also provision the SNMP configurations.

 Provisioning can be regularly scheduled or prompted through a reload requisition event injected through the OpenNMS ReST API.